-From classics that defined the sub-genre of cosmic horrors to recent indie gems, here’s a compilation of galactic terrors, shape-shifting monsters, dumb space conquerors, and whatnots.
+From classics that defined the sub-genre of cosmic horror movies to recent indie gems, here’s a compilation of galactic terrors, shape-shifting monsters, dumb space conquerors, and whatnots.
+In short, welcome to paradise!

 In the light of Perseverance’s landing, space became a tiny tidbit more tamed than it was before.
 Nevertheless, the vastness of the cosmos still terrifies us, and it will do so for the rest of our days.